 Most of her acrylics with sand are very dynamic and three-dimensional.
 You can feel the splash of the water, wind and movement; the viewer feels like part of the scenery.
 Frauke’s paintings are not realistic; she wants to reproduce the impression of a moment, the things you remember after opening you eyes only for a second.
 The viewer will not identify a special yacht or class, but he will remember a situation or atmosphere.
 You will find the result of her sailing experience in all her paintings; the angle of her view is always directly from the water surface, an angle all the other sailors see.

-The paintings and commissioned work hang in home and offices of sailing enthusiasts as far away as New Zealand.
-Other paintings are of sailing around the world on yachts or are part of the interior of hotels, offices and banks.
+Her paintings and commissioned her work hangs in homes and offices of sailing enthusiasts as far away as Japan and New Zealand.
+Other paintings are sailing around the world on yachts or are part of the interior of hotels, offices and banks.